MagicDuck/grug-far.nvim/README.md

 This can be a nice way to refine a replacement in some situations if you want to exclude a particular file or some particular matches.

+If you don't edit the results list, `Sync All` and `Replace` have equivalent outcomes, except for one case.
+When you do multi-line replace with `--multiline` and `--multiline-dot-all` flags, sync won't work so you have to use replace.
+Essentially the difference it that `Replace` runs `rg --replace=... --passthrough` on each file and does not depend at all on what's in the results area. `Sync All` does a line by line sync based on what's in the results area.

 _Note:_ changing the `<line-number>:<column>:` prefix of result lines will disable sync for that line

 _Note:_ sync is disabled when doing multiline replacement (`--multiline` flag)